 1. Fully autonomous inspection and monitoring made a huge difference when it was needed most

 In Australia, Percepto autonomous drones were adopted by a major mining concern for real-time, remote stockpile monitoring, among other mission-critical tasks.
-And in the Middle East, our solutions continued to conduct fully-automated monitoring of the massive ICL Dead Sea Works complex.
-Back in North America, DelekUS, a mid-stream oil refinery, adopted Percepto to automate inspections of tanks and equipment, detect leaks and temperature anomalies, conduct security patrols and provide emergency response.
+And in the Middle East, our solutions continued to conduct fully-automated aerial inspection and monitoring of the massive ICL Dead Sea Works complex.
+Back in North America, DelekUS, a mid-stream oil refinery, adopted Percepto to automate visual inspections of tanks and equipment, detect leaks and temperature anomalies, conduct security patrols and provide emergency response.

 2. Large-scale drone regulation change eases adoption of autonomous drones